Assess your practices

 On the SPI4 website, you will find the SPI4 tool, guidance on how to perform the assessment, and answers to frequently asked questions.
 In addition, Chapter 1 of the Universal Standards Implementation Guide provide guidance on how to assess your institution’s SPM practices.

 Another option for assessing your practices is to use an in-depth social rating or Microfinance Institutional Rating.
 While the SPI4 social audit tool can be administered internally (using your own staff), or externally (using an independent auditor), a rating is externally administered, following a rigorous methodology.
-The following microfinance rating agencies offer ratings that are fully aligned with the Universal Standards: M-CRIL, Microfinanza Rating, MicroRate and Planet Rating.
+The following microfinance rating agencies offer ratings that are fully aligned with the Universal Standards: M-CRIL, Microfinanza Rating and MicroRate.
 Find basic information on ratings here.
 Find in-depth information on social ratings here; ici; aqui

 Plan for improving practices